qqgeogor/fm_pypy/README.md

 # fm_pypy
 ## data
-    this script takes in lightsvm format data but with some modification in data_generator it might fit to other data format
+    this script takes in lightsvm formated data but with some modification in data_generator it might fit to other data format

 ## how to run